Delta Environmental Consulting Management Manual

 Bibliographies of legislation, codes of practice and national/international Standards are maintained by the senior consultant.
 Where possible, on-line access to documents (eg legislation) is maintained to ensure documentation is up-to-date.

 Correspondence and customer orders are contained within each job's Project Documentation file.
 These uniquely identified files also contain all relevant information related to that project.
 Information may also be held on the company's computer system for ease of access and manipulation, in the Documents Directories of the main computer only.
 The Documents Directories on the main computer are accessible on the network and are backed up to Dropbox (cloud storage) automatically.
-Where clients require electronic, as well as hard, copies, these shall be provided on suitable media (eg CDROM, USB sticks or memory cards) or may be made available for a period via a shared Dropbox link or on Delta's client secure document store.
+Where clients require electronic, as well as hard, copies, these shall be provided on suitable media (eg CDROM, USB sticks or memory cards) or may be made available for a period via a shared, time-limited Dropbox link.
 All final reports are filed in the reports bookcase, in order of project identifier.
 An electronic version of each final report is also kept.
 A Register of all reports, lab notebooks, fieldbooks and their identifiers shall be maintained.

 When customers ask for a written Proposal, these are provided, and they are archived in the Proposals directory allocated for them.

-Laboratory records are permanently recorded on archival quality CSIRO laboratory notebooks as specified in the Field and Test Methods Procedure.
+Laboratory and field records are permanently recorded on archival quality CSIRO laboratory notebooks or Rainwise field notoebooks as specified in the Field and Test Methods Procedure.
 These books have a table of contents to enable easy location of information.